 So, why does Leafwell exist, and what is our purpose?
-Leafwell exists because there is a serious dearth of well-written, easy-to-understand serious scientific information on the endocannabinoid system (ECS) and the potential of cannabis, cannabinoids and terpenoids as medicine – for both patients and doctors.
-Much of the media sensationalizes the effects of cannabis, whether positive or negative, and this site hopes to clear up misinformation.
+Leafwell exists because there is a serious dearth of well-written, easy-to-understand, serious scientific information on the endocannabinoid system (ECS) and the potential of cannabis, cannabinoids and terpenoids as medicine – for both patients and doctors.
+Much of the media sensationalizes the effects of cannabis, whether positive or negative, and this site hopes to clear up any misinformation.

 If you’d like to know more, don’t hesitate to contact us!

 New Study Shows Top Reasons That Patients Are Turning To Cannabis.